-Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible, PMI can be pricey to a borrower.
-It's money-making for the lender because they secure the money, and they receive payment if the borrower doesn't pay, opposite from a piggyback loan where the lender consumes all the losses.
+Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible, PMI can be costly to a borrower.
+It's money-making for the lender because they collect the money, and they receive payment if the borrower defaults, unlike a piggyback loan where the lender absorbs all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can home owners prevent bearing the cost of PMI?